10 Best States to Own an Electric Vehicle (2022 Study)

 All that said, what is the most popular electric vehicle auto brand in California?
 This may not surprise you given the hype and location: Tesla, which owns upwards of 70% of the U.S. EV market share.

 Its most popular model is the Tesla 3, but it’s not necessarily cheap.
 The Tesla auto insurance rates for the Tesla 3 run around $444 per month in California.
 Telsa has flirted with creating its own auto insurance company given that most auto insurance companies charge higher premiums for Teslas because the parts are more expensive if someone has to repair their Tesla.

 Enter your ZIP code below to compare auto insurance rates.

 What the Best States for EVs Have in Common

-Now that we've covered the best states to buy an electric car, let's take a look at what commonalities they share.
+Now that we’ve covered the best states to buy an electric car, let’s take a look at what commonalities they share when it comes to the state of electric vehicles.
 And the answer is quite a bit.